When Tax Deferred Accounts Can Hurt You

 Lower your tax bill by creating balance and using asset location strategies

-Socking away all your money in to tax-deferred plans such as 401(k)s, 403(b)s, 457 plans, and deductible IRAs can be good – to a point.
+Socking away all your money into tax-deferred plans like 401(k)s, 403(b)s, 457 plans, and deductible IRAs can be good – to a point.
 That point ends when you create a situation where all your financial assets are inside tax-deferred accounts.
 This can cause problems once you’re retired because of the way retirement income is taxed.

-If you need extra funds for a vacation, new car purchase, or to help out a family member, the excess funds withdrawn may bump you into a higher tax bracket.
-You could find you are paying 25 cents in taxes, 33 cents in taxes, or even more, on each dollar that you withdraw.
+If you need extra funds for a vacation, you're purchasing a new car, or helping a family member, the excess funds withdrawn may bump you into a higher tax bracket.
+You could find yourself paying 25 cents in taxes or more on each dollar that you withdraw.

-In addition to the fact that withdrawals from tax deferred accounts are taxed as ordinary income, they can also affect how much of your Social Security income is taxed.
+In addition to withdrawals from tax deferred accounts being taxed as ordinary income, they can also affect how much of your Social Security income is taxed.
 Each withdrawal may make more of your Social Security income subject to taxation.

-It works this way because there is a formula that determines how much of your Social Security is taxed, and one of the components of this formula is the amount of “other income” you have.
-Additional IRA withdrawals increase the amount of other income, and thus may cause more of your Social Security income to be taxed.
+There is a formula that determines how much of your Social Security is taxed.
+One of the components of this formula is the amount of “other income” you have.
+Additional IRA withdrawals increase the amount of other income, and may cause more of your Social Security income to be taxed.

 A few retires find they pay over 40 cents in taxes per dollar of IRA withdrawals because their IRA withdrawals cause more of their Social Security to be taxed.